mrbooshehri/my_devops-journey/docker/README.md

 * Production

 ### Continues Deployment
-All the process form	code to production handel by automation mechanisms, if you do anything manually from staging to production it's not continues deployment anymore, it's continues delivery.
+All the process form	code to production handle by automation mechanisms, if you do anything manually from staging to production it's not continues deployment anymore, it's continues delivery.